dm0275/docker-plugin/README.md

 ------------
 dockerBuild  - Builds the Docker image(s) defined in the configuration.
-Supports multiplatform builds and custom build arguments. dockerLogin  - Logs into the Docker registry using the provided username and password from the environment or configuration. dockerPush   - Pushes the built Docker image(s) to the specified repository, applying any specified tags and the `latest` tag if enabled.
+Supports multiplatform builds and custom build arguments. dockerLogin  - Logs into the Docker registry using the provided username and password from the environment or configuration. dockerPush   - Pushes the built Docker image(s) to the specified registry/repository, applying any specified tags and the `latest` tag if enabled.

 ```